 Julia Frost-Davies focuses her practice on the representation of creditors in complex Chapter 11 cases.
 A seasoned commercial litigator, she counsels clients facing commercial and bankruptcy litigation and appeals, and regularly represents investors and lenders throughout the capital structure on all aspects of restructuring and related litigation, including debtor-in-possession financing, distressed M&A transactions, claim and plan negotiation and litigation, and out-of-court work-outs.
 Julia works with companies in a variety of sectors and industries including retail, energy, and financial services.
+She is a co-leader of the firm’s Disability Awareness Lawyers Network.

 Currently, she is an active member of our 40-lawyer Morgan Lewis COVID-19 Loan Program Task Force, working on a cross-practice team to advise clients and colleagues on all aspects of COVID-19 related federal loan programs, especially the Paycheck Protection Program and Main Street Lending Program.
 She also co-leads the Transforming the Next Generation team on the firm's Mobilizing for Equality Task Force.